How to Adopt

 - Daily hold fee: $25 per day

-This hold — limited to no more than three days — is available to approved adopters who need extra time to prepare for their new companion's homecoming.
+This hold — limited to no more than two days — is available to approved adopters who need extra time to prepare for their new companion's homecoming.

 - Medical hold fee: $40